Quantifying Individual Risk for Binary Outcomes

-By a similar argument of $H_{2n}$ in the proof of Theorem 4, we have $H_{5n} = o_{\P}(1).$ Next, we discuss $H_{6n}$.
-Different from $H_{3n}$, $H_{6n}$ is not a continuous function of $\boldsymbol{\eta}$ and thus cannot resort to the Taylor expansion in terms of the Gateaux derivative.
+By a similar argument of $H_{2n}$ in the proof of Theorem \ref{thm-4}, we have $H_{5n} = o_{\P}(1).$ Next, we discuss $H_{6n}$.
+Different from $H_{3n}$, $H_{6n}$ is not a continuous function of $\boldsymbol{\eta}$ and consequently, we cannot resort to the Taylor expansion in terms of the Gateaux derivative.
 To proceed, we further decompose $H_{6n}$ as

 where